Sustainable Marine Aquaculture Certificate (online)

 Who Is This Program For?

 If you’re trying to break into the growing and rapidly expanding aquaculture industry, you’re already working in the field, or you are a student looking to add additional expertise to your résumé, sign up to take a course or to declare the certificate program.
 We offer courses and certificates for academic credit and for continuing education credits.
 Taking an aquaculture class could also help you secure an internship working outdoors and on the oceans.

-All courses in the Sustainable Marine Aquaculture program are open the UMass Boston community as well as students from other universities and the public.
+All courses in UMass Boston's Sustainable Marine Aquaculture program are open to the UMass Boston community as well as students from other universities and the public.
 Our goal is to provide a flexible and accessible introduction to this emerging field and so offer a variety of options to suit your individual needs.

 What You Will Take

 The for-credit online SMA undergraduate certificate is primarily for current UMass Boston students, students enrolled at other US colleges and universities, and students from around the world who seek a US education.
 Students take 4 courses (12 credits) that provide opportunities for them to explore many aspects in the field.